Las Ketchup

-Las Ketchup is a Spanish girl group founded by flamenco record producer Manuel "Queco" Ruiz.
-The group, which consists of sisters Lucía, Lola, and Pilar Muñoz (later to be joined by a fourth sister Rocío), is best known for the 2002 hit single, "The Ketchup Song (Aserejé)", a single that sold over seven million copies worldwide.
+Las Ketchup is a Spanish girl group best known for their 2002 hit single "The Ketchup Song (Aserejé)", which sold over seven million copies worldwide.
+Founded by flamenco record producer Manuel "Queco" Ruiz, the group consists of sisters Lucía, Lola, and Pilar Muñoz (for a time joined by a fourth sister Rocío).
 The group's debut studio album, Hijas del Tomate, has sold over two million copies worldwide.

 They represented at the Eurovision Song Contest 2006 in Athens with the song "Un Blodymary".
 The group has not released any singles since 2006, but still performs together publicly around Spain and other countries.

 History

 2001–2002: Formation

 All members of the group are daughters of flamenco musician Juan Manuel Muñoz Expósito, best known by his stage name, El Tomate (Spanish for "The Tomato").
+Naming the group after tomato ketchup was a tribute to their father.

 Las Ketchup was originally discovered by the flamenco record producer Manuel "Queco" Ruiz, who signed them to his newly formed, independent Córdoba label Shaketown Music, that he ran together with Manuel Illán.